ooni/backend/ooniapi/README.md

 ## List of OONI API Services

 ### Tier0

-* `ooniprobe`, (aka `probe_services`), where probes send their measurements and get metadata to run experiments.
+- `ooniprobe`, (aka `probe_services`), where probes send their measurements and get metadata to run experiments;
-* `oonirun`, CRUD for editing OONI Run links, but also for probes to get the descriptors and run tests (this fact is what makes it tier0)
+- `oonirun`, CRUD for editing OONI Run links, but also for probes to get the descriptors and run tests (this fact is what makes it tier0);
+- `prioritization`, CRUD for editing the priorities of URLs and populating the appropriate clickhouse tables so they can be used by probe;
+- `fastpath`, responsible for taking measurements blobs sent to `ooniprobe` service and storing them in s3;

 ### Tier1

-* `data`, (aka OONI Data Kraken), where Explorer and other clients access the observations data and experiment results.
+- `data`, (aka OONI Data Kraken), where Explorer and other clients access the observations data and experiment results;
-* `findings`, (aka `incidents`) backend for findings pages on explorer
+- `findings`, (aka `incidents`) backend for findings pages on explorer;
-* `measurements`, backend for aggregation and list measurement endpoints (note also probe uses this, so it's maybe on the high end of tier1)
+- `measurements`, backend for aggregation and list measurement endpoints (note also probe uses this, so it's maybe on the high end of tier1);
+- ``

 ### Tier2

-* `testlists`, backend for test-lists.ooni.org
+- `testlists`, for proposing changes to the test-lists and submitting a github PR;

 ## Developer setup